mvolkmann/htmx-talk-video-demo/README.md

-# htmx Video Demo
+# htmx Talk Video Demo

 This is a web application that demonstrates the basic use of htmx.
+I use it in a video that promotes a talk I give on htmx.
-It is built with Bun, TypeScript, htmx, and Hono.
+The app is built with Bun, TypeScript, htmx, and Hono.

-To run it:
+To run the app:

 - Enter `bun install`
 - Enter `bun dev`